-(Nurse) Midwives must obtain a bachelor's of science in nursing (BSN) and either a master's of nursing (MSN) or a doctorate of nursing practice (DNP).
-Many programs are moving toward DNPs as the standard for Nurse Practitioners as this is seen as similar practitioner training as a medical degree.
+(Nurse) Midwives must obtain a bachelor's of science in nursing nursing practice (DNP).
+Many programs are moving toward DNPs as practitioner training as a medical degree.
+The state of Wisconsin requires a DNP degree to become a midwife.

-High School students interested in becoming a (Nurse) Midwife should take courses in chemistry, biology and anatomy and physiology.
+High School students interested in becoming a (Nurse) Midwife should take courses in chemistry, biology and anatomy and